12. Fetching Financial Data from the Web#

 fig.show()

-Using pandas_datareader
+Using pandas_datareader#

 Import the

-module aspdr
+pandas_datareadermodule aspdr

 import pandas_datareader as pdr